croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 the Spring Boot environment.
 Opinionated selection of Jackson defaults tries to provide Jackson configuration suitable for avoiding usage of Jackson annotations as much as possible.

-Another pair of related modules deal with the excellent [datasource-proxy](https://github.com/ttddyy/datasource-proxy) library. `klokwrk-lib-datasourceproxy` introduces useful extensions to the library like the implementation of a logging suppression filter that can ignore not-interesting queries (i.e. Axon's token store polling). `klokwrk-lib-datasourceproxy-springboot` provides support for setting up and configuring the library in the Spring Boot context.
+Another pair of related modules deal with the excellent [datasource-proxy](https://github.com/ttddyy/datasource-proxy) library. `klokwrk-lib-datasourceproxy` introduces useful extensions to the library like the implementation of a logging suppression filter that can ignore not-interesting queries (i.e. Axon's token store polling). `klokwrk-lib-hi-datasourceproxy-springboot` provides support for setting up and configuring the library in the Spring Boot context.

 Module `klokwrk-lib-spring-context` contains customized extensions to the classes from the [Spring framework's](https://spring.io/projects/spring-framework) `spring-context` module.
 Currently, there